MCT-master/mct-master.github.io/README.md

 **Ready Posts**
 Posts placed in the `_posts` folder are automatically published to the blog once you push the repo to GitHub, given they have correct file names and front matter.

-All posts must share the same filename syntax:
+All posts must share the same filename syntax, whitespaces in the filename are not allowed:

 ```
 YYYY-MM-DD-UiOusername-shortVersionOfTitle.md